PrekshaNema25/StructuredData_To_Descriptions/README.md

     To tweak the hyperparameters for the above models please do the required changes in train.sh.

- ## Various Proposed Models: Testing
+ ## Various Proposed Models: Inference
      Make sure that the current working directory is code/

      The syntax for running the inference is also similar to running the training